 Tutorial 4: How to Create & Send Sales Receipts (7:01)

 This lesson covers how to manage your bills and record expenses in QuickBooks.
-If you’ve been in business long enough, you know that it doesn’t matter how much sales you have if you don’t learn how to manage your expenses.
+As a small business owner or manager, you know that managing expenses is as important as generating sales.
 By the end of this QuickBooks tutorial, you will be able to keep track of expenses in a couple of ways.

 First, you can write and print checks directly from QuickBooks to pay for expenses that require immediate payment.
-Second, you will be able to manage what you owe to vendors who have extended payment terms to you.
+Second, you will be able to manage what you owe to vendors by entering and tracking bills.
+You will learn to enter the payment of these bills correctly so that the expense is not recorded twice.

 The Managing Bills and Expenses in QuickBooks lesson includes the following tutorials:

-By the end of this lesson, you will be able to manage all of your downloaded banking transactions.
+You will be able to manage all of your downloaded banking transactions by the end of this lesson.
 You will also understand how to enter basic banking transactions manually.
-Finally, you will be able to use the reconcile tool to ensure that the transactions on your bank statement match up with what has been entered into QuickBooks.
+Finally, you will be able to use the reconcile tool to ensure the transactions on your bank statement match up with what has been entered into QuickBooks.
 This will result in up-to-date financial statements.

-The money that flows into your business in the form of sales and out of your business in the form of expenses will eventually end up going through your business bank account.
-In Lesson 1, Tutorial 9, we walked through how to import your banking transactions into QuickBooks.
+The income and expense that flows in and out of your business will eventually be recorded as cash received and spent in your business bank account.
+If you need a refresher, we walked through how to import your banking transactions into QuickBooks in Lesson 1, Tutorial 9.

 The Managing Banking Transactions in QuickBooks lesson includes the following tutorials: